MattCCC/fetchff/README.md

 ## Full TypeScript support

-For TypeScript support you could modify interface of `api` and use your own for the API Endpoints provided.
+Axios-multi-api includes necessary [TypeScript](http://typescriptlang.org) definitions.
+For full TypeScript support for your endpoints, you could modify interface of your `ApiHandler` and use your own for the API Endpoints provided.

 ## Additional Configuration
 `strategy`